-Cell phone radiation is definitely being talked about more and more, but it’s not as if there is widespread awareness on the issue.
-And even if there is some awareness, there is little to no appreciation of the magnitude of the dangers.
+Cell phone radiation is being talked about more and more but it’s not as if there is widespread awareness on the issue.
+And even if there is some awareness, there is little appreciation of the magnitude of the dangers.

 So what about Bluetooth and more importantly Bluetooth radiation?
-Now these really are unchartered waters.
+Now these really are uncharted waters.
 Most people when they go out looking for a Bluetooth headset have no concept of the radiation issue.

 A few weeks back I got a message from Robert: